autonomys/subspace-docs/.github/CONTRIBUTING.md

 # How to suggest a feature or enhancement

-This documentation is for the community, any feature requests are welcome.
+This documentation is for the community, so any feature requests are welcome.
 * If you are requesting a feature, please submit a Github issue and use the label `enhancement`
 * Explain why this issue is needed, and what problems it will solve.
 * Indicate if you are able/willing to help implement this feature.

 # Code review process

-* The core team will take a look at any pull requests as soon as possible, generally expect within a day or two.
+* The core team will take a look at any pull requests as soon as possible, generally you can expect a response within a day or two.
 * If it is a simple and non-controversial fix we will review the code and approve.
 * If there are questions, feedback, or more discussion needs to be had we will reach out to the contributor on the Pull Request to try and resolve said issues.
 * If there is no response or activity within 2 weeks of team response we may close the pull request.

 # Community

-You can chat with the core team on https://discord.gg/subspace-network.
+You can chat with the core team on Discord https://discord.gg/subspace-network.